henriqueboaventura/jquery.placeholder.fix/README.md

     <script type="text/javascript" src="jquery.placeholder.fix.js"></script>

-The plugin call can be made in several ways:
+The plugin's call can be made in several ways:
 - To a specific form;
 - To a specific field;
 - For all inputs and textareas of the document.